sirupsen/sirupsen.github.io/content/napkin/problem-16-simulation/index.md

 As a quick, curious semi-jokingly thought-experiment I asked:

 > "What if each process chooses a shard at random when booting, and we boot
-> enough that we are near-certain every shard has at least 2 replicas?"
+> enough that we are near certain every shard has at least 2 replicas?"

 To rephrase the problem in a 'mathy way', with `n` being the number of shards: